Split Second (1953 film): Cast

+Production

 Victor Mature and Jane Russell were originally intended as the leads.

+Location shooting took place in the Mojave Desert.

 Critical reception

 When the film was released, The New York Times film critic A. H. Weiler, while praising the cast, gave the film a mixed review, and at the same time encouraged first-time director Dick Powell.
 He wrote, "In making his directorial debut with Split Second, Dick Powell fortunately acquired a small but enthusiastic and competent cast, a fairly sturdy script and a contemporary peg on which to hang his melodrama ...
 Unfortunately, however, the pace at which this thriller moves is erratic and while its dénouement is spectacular it is hardly surprising.
 Split Second is a fairly taut adventure closely tied to the atomic age but it is rarely explosive ...
 Mr. Powell's initial directorial effort is not likely to startle the cinema world but it is a long step in the right direction."

 More recently, film and DVD critic Jamie S. Rich also gave the film a lukewarm review, writing, "The film doesn't have much tension, despite the inherent drama of the scenario.
 The main reason for this is Hurley.
 He isn't written as being all that menacing.
 He's more the know-it-all pessimist who sees through everyone else's charade, rather than the scary murderer who plays mind games with his victims.
 He stirs up the pot some, but the juiciest stuff emerges all on its own ... the bulk of Split Second is essentially unremarkable.
 It's a serviceable lower-tier movie that moves at an efficient pace and provides mild entertainment."

 Another modern reviewer, Craig Butler from AllMovie, was more positive: "Not as well known as it should be but a favorite of many who know it, Split Second is an incredibly tense film noir-cum-atomic bomb flick that marked an auspicious directorial debut for singer-actor Dick Powell ...
 Powell is aided in his efforts by the first rate black and white cinematography of Nick Musuraca ...
 The cast does not disappoint either, with fine work by all ..."